 Tips on Water, pH, & Fertilizing Epiphytic Anthuriums & Philodendrons

-Using Alkaline Tap Water: My tap water is very alkaline; it has a pH of 7.9 with 250ppms of calcium carbonate.
+Using Alkaline Tap Water: like I mentioned, my tap water is quite alkaline; it has a pH of 7.9 with 250ppms of calcium carbonate.
 This is a curse and a blessing.
-The down side to alkaline water is that repeated waterings can cause the substrate pH to climb (not good) as the wet/dry cycles leave behind minerals (this is not ideal and can lead to nutrient lockout).
+The down side to alkaline water is that repeated waterings can cause the substrate pH to climb as the wet/dry cycles leave behind minerals (this is not ideal and can lead to nutrient lockout).
 The upside to alkaline water involves acidifying it; when alkaline water is acidified it makes calcium (a vital plant nutrient) more available to the plants, (which is good).
 So I use tap water…but when I fertilize, I acidify it.

 Fertilizer & nutrition: When fertilizing, I add 1/2 tsp of MSU orchid fertilizer per gallon of tap water; then I’ll pH-adjust it to 5.8pH and water the plants.
 MSU Orchid Fertilizer is 13-8-15 and the bulk of the nitrogen comes from nitrate nitrogen (an easier to use form of N), not ammonical nitrogen; MSU also has a bunch of micronutrients including calcium, magnesium, iron, and so on.
 Beyond the synthetic fert, I also add 1/4 tsp of organic fertilizer to the potting mix 3 times per year.
 My organic fertilizers include: bloodmeal (nitrogen) and rock dust (micro nutrients).

 Light Requirements for Growing Aroids, Anthuriums & Philodendrons Indoors

-My plants get filtered sun in the morning until about 11:30, and then LED grow lights turn on in the afternoon from 12 to 5pm.
+My plants get direct but filtered sun in the morning until about 11:30am and then LED grow lights turn on in the afternoon from 12 to 5pm.
 This means they get a total of about 10 hours of moderate-but-continuous light intensity.
 In the summer when the days are much longer, they probably get about 12-14h of moderate light.
 You can see them on the shelf in the below photo on the right side (and a few on the floor).

 Photo of Anthuriums & Philodendrons growing with orchids under LEDs at an East-Facing Window

 How much light do Aroids need?
 Lots of stuff online says “low light” and a bunch says “bright light”…so it’s confusing right?
 What makes the topic of plant light more complicated is that our visible perception of light (bright vs. low) is not very accurate in terms of what plants need to grow.
 So, let’s get a couple things out in the open: Anthuriums and philodendrons often grow as epiphytes or hemiepiphytes, growing on trees (or climbing trees in order to get to the brighter spots).
-They can survive in “low light” but they still get filtered rays of direct sun and many of the vining aroids seek bright light.
+They can survive in “low light” but they still get filtered rays of direct sun in nature and many of the vining aroids seek bright light.
 They will produce small leaves and large internodal gaps (spaces between leaves) until they reach enough light that fuels better growth, at which point they explode in size and if conditions are right, they’ll even flower.

 Light intensity: My observation has been that Aroids grow best in bright light.
 They need an abundance of energy to produce large leaves, but beware that natural sunlight intensity changes depending on the time of the day.
 Often, you’ll see super healthy Aroids which are grown in shade houses—you’ll see that these plants do get direct sun but it’s filtered to about 50%.
-In our homes, early morning sun is good because it’s not too hot yet; however, direct midday sun is often too hot and can burn/scorch those soft aroid leaves.
+In our homes, early morning sun is good because it’s not too hot yet; however, direct midday sun is often too hot and can burn/scorch those dark-green Aroid leaves.
 That doesn’t mean putting them deep into your home away from windows is the solution either.
-If you do that, you’re essentially putting your plants under 100% shade—and you’ve now gone from one extreme to the other.
+If you do that, you’re essentially putting your plants under 100% shade—and you’ve now gone from one extreme of too bright to the other extreme of too dark.
 Think about plant life under a concrete bridge—not a lot of things can grow in 100% shade and the walls and roof of your home block 100% of light.
 So, if you want good growth, you need to find that “Goldilocks zone” for light…not too hot, not too dark, but bright enough to get robust and fast growth—that means near a window or under grow lights.

-I have found the best way to get perfect light for ALL epiphytic plants is to either use LED grow light (because they pump out a lot of energy as light, but very little heat), or to place plants near an east, west or south window in direct sunlight but screen it to reduce the intensity.
+I have found the best way to get perfect light for ALL epiphytic plants is to either use LED grow lights (because they pump out a lot of energy as photons, but very little heat), or to place plants near an east, west or south window in direct sunlight but screen it to reduce the intensity.
 Sheer curtains are great for this, they let some sun rays hit your plant, but they reduce the intensity.
 All of this said, you’ve got to find the spots in your home that work best for your plants.
 Experiment.
 Move plants around.
 Most importantly though, if you have valued or expensive plants…don’t experiment with those; use cuttings of your pothos to see which areas in your home yield the best results.
-If you’d like more information about LEDs and buying artificial lights for indoor growing, check out this post on the technicalities of grow lights, PAR, PPFD, spectrum and more.
+If you’d like more information about LEDs and buying artificial lights for indoor growing, check out this post on the technicalities of grow lights; it covers PAR, PPFD, spectrum and more.

 Humidity & Climate – Growing Aroids in Dry Indoor Conditions

-Like my experience with orchids, everyone told me “Aroids (and orchids) need high humidity” and also like my orchids, I was suspicious if that was a REQUIREMENT…or a “nice to have.”
-Most people providing care advice come from the tropics and many haven’t actually tried growing plants in dry climates to see how they perform (or how you can modify care to improve growth in lower humidity).
-Yes, higher humidity is more desirable but in general, I have not found its a death sentence if your humidity is low…provided you keep your plant hydrated (which means when that potting media is approaching dryness, you can’t forget to water for the next 5 days).
+Like my experience with orchids, everyone told me “Aroids NEED high humidity” and also like my orchids, I was suspicious if that was a REQUIREMENT…or a “nice to have.”
+Most people providing care advice come from tropical climates and many haven’t actually tried growing plants in dry climates to see how they perform (or how you can modify care to improve growth in lower humidity).
+Yes, higher humidity is more desirable for aroid care; however, I have not found its a death sentence if your humidity is low…provided you keep your plant hydrated (which means when that potting media is approaching dryness, you can’t forget to water for the next 5 days).
 The biggest challenge of growing plants in lower humidity is understanding that the plant’s roots can achieve a level of dryness that kills them, so you always have to water them before they get too dry.

-My climate and humidity ARE TERRIBLE – it’s often very dry where I live (18-45% humidity) and the effort associated with trying to increase humidity to even 60% is nearly impossible.
+My climate and humidity ARE TERRIBLE – it’s so dry where I live (often averaging 18-45% humidity) and the effort associated with trying to increase the humidity from 18% to even 60% is nearly impossible.
 At one point I tried running a humidifier to help with humidity and I had to fill that damn thing every single day.
 So, instead of fussing with humidity, I’ve learned to ensure my plants are hydrated, and I never miss a watering by more than a few days.
-AND, I’m extra diligent with acclimating new plants, making sure they get watered exactly when they need it, but I don’t use “sphag and bag” methods because you’re only encouraging the plant to adapt to a humid climate rather than your current climate.
+I’m also extra diligent with acclimating new plants, making sure they get watered exactly when they need it so that the newly-emerging roots have a chance to establish.

 Photo of hydrometer showing low humidity & Philodendron melanochrysum

 A note about newly-acquired Aroids: New plants are going to be the most susceptible to a change in climate.
-They’re often recently imported from the tropics and there their old leaves and roots were adapted to a higher humidity (AND they weren’t water-stressed like they might be now in your dry climate).
-New plants also often have few roots because they remove a bunch prior to shipping…so you really need to be diligent with watering for the first month and focus on acclimating them effectively in order to experience long-term success.
-That means no skipped waterings if the media is approaching dryness, keeping the light bright but not too hot (you need light to stimulate growth), giving them a good dose of fertilizer and possibly even kelp or superthrive (VitB) as a plant hormone/growth stimulant.
-BEWARE: your potting media also needs to be very airy, as mentioned above, rot and pathogens flourish if the conditions are not well-oxygenated in the pot…so don’t assume that WETNESS is the goal…moist & airy is the goal: not too wet, not too dry…another Goldilocks zone 😉
+They’re often recently imported from the tropics and there their old leaves and roots are adapted to their old climate which was more humid; they also weren’t water-stressed like they might be now in your dry climate.
+New plants also often have fewer roots because a bunch got hacked off prior to shipping…so you really need to be diligent with your watering cycles for the first few months and focus on acclimating them effectively in order to experience long-term success.
+That means no skipped waterings if the media is approaching dryness, keeping the light bright but not too hot (you need light to stimulate growth), giving them a good dose of quality fertilizer and possibly even an additional dose of kelp or superthrive (VitB) which are plant hormones and growth stimulants.
+Also, don’t touch newly-forming leaves too much; they are really easy to damage when they’re first unraveling.

 Photo of Anthurium forgettii & crystallinum